 Violent assault, like a mugging or domestic altercation, natural disasters like floods and fires, sexual assault, and childhood abuse are common PTSD triggers.
-Just about anything that threatens the life or well-being of a person, leaving him or her with lingering feelings of powerlessness, can trigger PTSD.
+Just about anything that threatens the life or well-being of a person, leaving him or her with lingering feelings of powerlessness can trigger PTSD.

-While not everyone who’s ever suffered a traumatic event develops PTSD, nearly 9 percent of the U.S. population have suffered some form of PTSD in their lifetime, according to a 2013 study by the Journal of Traumatic Stress.
+While not everyone who’s ever suffered a traumatic event develops PTSD, nearly 9 percent of the U.S. population has suffered some form of PTSD in their lifetime, according to a 2013 study by the Journal of Traumatic Stress.

 There are four main types of PTSD symptoms.
 Of course, each person experiences symptoms in their own way.
 The symptoms are:

 - Reliving or re-experiencing the event.
 This is called a flashback.
 Traumatic memories and nightmares can also occur.